lancedb/lancedb/docs/src/fts.md

 or a **terms** search query like `"(Old AND Man) AND Sea"`.
 For more details on the structured query syntax, see Tantivy's [query parser rules](https://docs.rs/tantivy/latest/tantivy/query/struct.QueryParser.html).

-!!! tip "Note"
+!!! tip "Example"
-    As a protection against unintended use, LanceDB will raise a syntax error if your query contains recognized logical or symbolic operators.
-The following raises a syntax error since `OR` is a recognized operator.
+    The query parser will raise an exception on `they could have been dogs OR cats` since the operator `OR` is all caps.
+However, `they could have been dogs or cats` works fine, and `"they could have been dogs" OR cats` also works (though the semantic meaning of what you're searching for is different).

     ```py
     # This raises a syntax error